lineartimer/WebAppStarterPack/README.md

 ## Step 2: Create Azure Resources

 Create the following resources in Azure:
-- An Sql Database
+- Sql Database
-- A Container Registry
+- Container Registry

-After creating the database, add the connection string to .NET Secrets Manager: dotnet user-secrets init dotnet user-secrets set "ConnectionStrings:SqlServer" "<connection string>"
+After creating the database, add the connection string to .NET Secrets Manager:\
+*dotnet user-secrets init*\
+*dotnet user-secrets set "ConnectionStrings:SqlServer" "<connection string>"*

 Go to the database and under Security -> Networking, add your machine's IP address as a firewall rule.

 Also seed the database using the sqls in src/Db.
-The simplest way to run these queries is from the Azure Portal Go to the database and open the Query editor.
+The simplest way to run these queries is from the Azure Portal.
+Go to the database, there you'll find the Query editor.

 Go to the container registry and under Settings -> Access keys enable the admin user.